 3. Boqueria, Multiple Locations

 Boqueria is a Spanish tapas restaurant with multiple locations in Manhattan.
 Designed to offer a communal eating experience, Boqueria serves small, shareable plates along with wines and craft cocktails to give diners a taste of the best Spanish cooking in New York!
 From croquettes to paella, visitors can experience classic Spanish dishes in the style of a traditional tapas bar in Barcelona.
-In addition to their standard dinner menu, they also have a regular happy hour and host frequent events and cooking classes for those who want to learn how to prepare their own tapas dishes.
+In addition to their standard dinner menu, they also have a regular happy hour and host frequent events and at-home cooking kits so you can master their craft right in your kitchen.

 53 W 19th St – Flatiron

 260 W 40th St – Midtown

 Ernesto’s is a neighborhood eatery in the Lower East Side serving cuisine from the Basque region.
 The interior features modern décor and floor-to-ceiling windows that let in tons of natural light, making it a popular brunch spot.
 In addition to the main restaurant, they also have an adjacent café serving coffee, cocktails, wine, and assorted pastries.
 Their dinner menu contains unique dishes such as the Bikini Hemmingway with txistorra, queso, shrimp, and pan de cristal.

 Where: 259 East Broadway

 Huertas is another Spanish restaurant serving Basque-inspired small plates in the East Village.
 They specialize in pintxos, similar to tapas but even smaller and served on a piece of bread.
 Their menu features delectable options like pulpo, a Galicia octopus, or jamon serrano, a 16-month Spanish ham.
 If you’re feeling a bit more hungry, they have larger seafood dishes like cured sardines and mackerel with oil.

 Where: 107 1st Ave